mowens3/EveCorp/README.md

 ### Managing users

-You can use command `/member info` to check user registered characters.
+* `/member info` — check user registered characters.
+Hit `@` to see a list of users.
-You can use `/member register` to register user character yourself, provided you know character ID.
+* `/member register` — register user character yourself, provided you know character ID.
+* `/member who` — search for character by name of partial name (minimum 4 letters) in registered characters.

 ### Reports